keboola/connection-docs/transformations/r/index.md

 The latest versions of packages are always installed.
 Some packages are already installed in the environment (see [list 1](https://github.com/keboola/docker-custom-r/blob/master/init-1.R#L3) and [list 2](https://github.com/keboola/docker-base-r/blob/master/init-1.R#L3).
-The listed packages are installed with their dependencies, therefore to get an authoriatative list of installed packages use the `installed.packages()` function.
+The listed packages are installed with their dependencies, therefore to get an authoritative list of installed packages use the `installed.packages()` function.
 These pre-installed packages do not need to be listed in the transformation.
-It does no harm if you list them, but the trasnformation and sandbox start is slower.
+It does no harm if you list them, but the transformation and sandbox start is slower.

 ### CSV format
 Tables from Storage are imported to the R script from CSV files.
 The CSV files can be read by standard R functions.